'It's Really Unfortunate': Students In Anne Arundel County React To News Of Postponed Homecoming Dances

 SEVERNA PARK, Md.
 (WJZ) — For the second year in a row, Anne Arundel County Public Schools have been forced to alter their homecoming plans because of the pandemic.

-The school district announced this week that homecoming dances will be postponed because due to the pandemic.READ MORE: 29-Year-Old Man Dies After Being Fatally Stabbed In Baltimore Thursday
+The school district announced this week that homecoming dances will be postponed because due to the pandemic.READ MORE: Alejandro Villanueva Experiencing Ups And Downs After Joining Ravens

 “Our goal all along has been not only to open schools but to keep them open and allow our students to experience everything we have to offer,” said Bob Mosier, the chief communications officer for the school district.
 “Our high school principals met with student leaders and provided feedback to Dr. Arlotto that reflected the feeling that in light of the risks posed by the ongoing pandemic, postponing the dance while still allowing many of the other festivities to continue was prudent and best comported with our goal to keep schools open all year.
 We are hopeful we can hold these dances in the not-to-distant future.”